lorraine-low/Student-Data-Manager/README.md

 # Student-Data-Manager (Java)

 ## Disclaimer
-All the information provided in this web application is purely fictional and intended for demonstration purposes only.
+All the information provided in this application is purely fictional and intended for demonstration purposes only.
 Any resemblance to real persons, living or dead, or actual events is purely coincidental.

 ## Overview
 The Student Data Manager is a Java command-line application designed for educational use.
 It showcases fundemental data management operations for student records.